dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- Remove the possible console logs for syntax highlighting errors
 - For some reason the intersection placeholder doesn't trigger in dev mode half or the time, sometimes seems to get stuck disabled - Maybe I have to watch the placeholder ref or something?
 - My dialogs need some animating, [the MDN article has info about it](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dialog)
 - Test all the dialog stuff on Firefox, not super sure about the positionning antics